hamed8080/chat-application/README.md

 <br />
 Go to [link](https://accounts.pod.ir/) and register then login only with your phone number.

-## Dependency Graph of whole application and SDKs
+## Dependency Graph of the whole application and SDKs
 <img src="https://github.com/hamed8080/Talk/raw/main/images/dependencies.jpg"  width="256" height="480">
 <br />